Browen Mary Lewis1

 Last Edited=2 May 2005

-James Quinton Borwick was born on 5 November 1950.2 He is the son of Lt.-Col. Michael George Borwick and Veronica June Harrison.1 He died on 1 February 1969 at age 18, as a result of a car crash.2
+James Quinton Borwick was born on 5 November 1950.2 He was the son of Lt.-Col. Michael George Borwick and Veronica June Harrison.1 He died on 1 February 1969 at age 18, as a result of a car crash.2

 Citations

-1. [S202] Announcements, The Daily Telegraph, London, U.K., 25 February 2005.
-Hereinafter cited as The Daily Telegraph.
+1. [S466] Notices, The Telegraph, London, UK, 25 February 2005.
+Hereinafter cited as The Telegraph.

 Fenella Marie Gabrielle Harrison1